 Additionally, convicted felons in Texas have collateral consequences like the loss of certain civil rights – for example, the right to bear arms and vote – as well as ineligibility to pursues certain educational or professional opportunities, or apply for certain government aid.
 Felony DWI convictions within five years of a previous DWI offense will result in more stringent penalties.
 An experienced Williamson County felony DWI defense attorney can fight to protect your rights, your future, and your driving privileges from conviction for felony DWI in the Georgetown area.

-If you have been arrested and charged with felony DWI anywhere in Williamson County, including Round Rock, Georgetown, Cedar Park, Leander, Taylor, and Hutto, contact Law Office of Michael J. Price to begin your defense immediately.
+If you have been arrested and charged with felony DWI anywhere in Williamson County, including Round Rock, Georgetown, Cedar Park, Leander, Taylor, and Hutto, contact Law Office of Price & Wiggins, P.C. to begin your defense immediately.
 Michael J. Price is an experienced criminal defense lawyer in Georgetown who help many clients just like you.

 Your first consultation is free, so call (512) 354-1880 today and schedule yours.